santoslab/stress24/stress24-logika-tool-installation.md

   "${SIREUM_HOME}/bin/sireum" proyek ive logika-examples
   ```

-  If the verify.cmd script emits "erroneous errors" on Linux then your distribution may not support the latest version of Z3 (e.g. Ubunutu 20.04, Debian 12).
+  If the verify.cmd script emits "erroneous errors" on Linux then your distribution may not support the latest version of Z3 (e.g. Ubuntu 20.04, Debian 12).
 As a workaround you can instruct Sireum to install a compatible Z3 version by modifying the Z3 entry in ``$SIREUM_HOME/versions.properties`` as follows:

   ```org.sireum.version.z3=v4.11.2 ```